-13. O, that in all these Questions ye may hear the Voice that wakes the Dead, and feel that Hammer of the Word, which breaketh the Rock in Pieces! - If ye will hear his Voice To-day, while it is called To-day, barden not your Hearts.
-Now, awake thou that sleepest in Spiritual Death, that thou sleep not in Death Eternal!
-Feel thy lost Estate, and arise from the Dead.
-Leave thine old Companions in Sin and Death.
-Follow Thou Jesus, and let the Dead bury their Dead.
-Save thyself from this untoward Generation.
-Come, out from among them, and be thou separate, and touch not the unclean Thing, and the Lord shall receive Thee, Christ shall give thee Light.
+13. O that in all these questions ye may hear the voice that wakes the dead; and feel that hammer of the word, which breaketh the rocks in pieces !
+"If ye will hear his voice to-day, while it is called to-day, harden not your hearts."
+Now, "awake, thou that sleepest"

+in spiritual death, that thou sleep not in death eternal!
+Feel thy lost estate, and "arise from the dead."
+Leave thine old companions in sin and death.
+Follow thou Jesus, and let the dead bury their dead.
+"Save thyself from this untoward generation."
+"Come out from among them, and be thou separate, and touch not the unclean thing, and the Lord shall receive thee."
+"Christ shall give thee light."

-III.)
-1. This Promise I come, lastly, to explain.
-And how encouraging a Confideration is This, that whofoever thou art who obeyest his Call, Thou canst not feek his Face in vain.
-If thou even now awakest and arifift from the Dead, he hath bound himself togive thee Light.
-The Lord shall give Thee Grace and Glory; the Light of his Grace here, and the Light of his Glory, when Thou receivest the Crown that fadtth not away.
-Thy Light shall break forth as the Morning, and thy Darkness be as the Noon Day.
-God wbo commanded the Light to Shine out of Darkin fs, shall shine in thy Heart; to give the Knowledge of the Glory of GOD. in the Face of Jefus Christ.
-On them that fear the Lord shall the Sun of Rightcousness arise, with Healing in his Wings.
-And in that Day it shall be feid unto Thec.
-Arife, shine; for thy Light is come, and the Glory of the Lord is rifen upon Thec.
-For Christ shall reveal himself in Thee.
-And he is the true Light.
+III.
+1. This promise, I come, lastly, to explain.
+And how encouraging a consideration is this, that whosoever thou art, who obeyest his call, thou canst not seek his face in vain!
+If thou even now "awakest, and arisest from the dead," he hath bound himself to "give thee light."
+"The Lord shall give thee grace and glory ;" the light of his grace here, and the light of his glory when thou receivest the crown that fadeth not "Thy light shall break forth as the morning, away. and thy darkness be as the noon-day."
+"God, who commanded the light to shine out of darkness, shall shine in thy heart; to give thee knowledge of the glory of God in the face of Jesus Christ."
+"On them that fear the Lord shall the Sun of Righteousness arise with healing in his wings."
+And in that day it shall be said unto thee, "Arise, shine; for thy light is come, and the glory of the Lord is risen upon thee."
+For Christ shall reveal himself in thee: and he is the true Light.

-2. God is Light, and will give himself to every a-waken'd Sinner, that waiteth for him: And thou shalt then be a Temple of the living God, and Christ shall dwell dwell in thy Heart by Faith: And being rooted and grounded in Love, thou shalt be able to comprehend with all Saints, what is the Breadth, and Length, and Depth, and Heighth of that Love of Christ which passets Knowledge, that thou mayest be filled with all the Fulness of God.
+2. God is light, and will give himself to every awakened sinner, that waiteth for him : and thou shalt then be a temple of the living God, and Christ shall "dwell in thy heart by faith :" and, "being rooted and grounded in love, thou shalt be able to comprehend with all saints, what is the breadth, and length, and depth, and height of that love of Christ which passeth knowledge.

-3. Ye see your Calling, Brethren.
-We are call'd to be an Habitation of God thro' his Spirit: And through his Spirit dwelling in us, to be Saints here, and Partakers of the Inheritance of the Saints in Light.
-So exceeding great are the Promises which are given unto us, actually given unto us who believe.
-For by Faith are receive, not the Spirit of the World, but the Spirit which is God the Sum of all the Promises, that are may know the Things that are freely given to us of God.
+3. Ye see your calling, brethren.
+We are called to be "an habitation of God through his Spirit;" and through his Spirit dwelling in us, to be saints here, and partakers of the inheritance of the saints in light.
+So exceeding great are the promises which are given unto us, actually given unto us who believe!
+For by faith we "receive, not the spirit of the world, but the Spirit which is of God,"-the sum of all the promises,-"that we may know the things that are freely given to us of God."

-4. The Spirit of Christ is that great Gist of God, which at sundry Times, and in divers Manners he hath promised to Man, and hath sully bestowed since the Time that Christ was glorisied.
-Those Promises before made to the Fathers, he hath thus sulfilled: I will put my Spirit within you, and cause you to walk in my Statutes\.
-I will pour Water upon him that is thirsty, and Floods upon the dry Ground: I will pour my Spirit upon thy Seed, and my Blessing upon thine Offspring +.
+4. The Spirit of Christ is that great gift of God, which, at sundry times, and in divers manners, he hath promised to man, and hath fully bestowed since the time that Christ was glorified.
+Those promises, before made to the fathers, he hath thus fulfilled: "I will put my Spirit within you, and cause you to walk in my statutes."
+(Ezek. xxxvi.
+27.)
+"I will pour water upon him that is thirsty, and floods upon the dry ground: I will pour my Spirit upon thy seed, and my blessing upon thine offspring."
+(Isaiah xliv.
+3.)